 Expose your child to positive role models who have disabilities.
 It’s important for us to see people like us being successful and admired.
 Our culture often presents a very narrow view of what’s attractive and desirable.
 Think of the latest blockbuster movies.
 How many of them featured people with disabilities at all, let alone in important roles?
 That makes it especially important that you find opportunities to find and point out successful people who are like your child.

+Make modifications for your child as needed, while encouraging as much independence as possible.
 It’s a hard balance to keep.
 We want to protect our children and respect their abilities without pushing them so far and so fast we do harm.
 We want them to

 be as independent as they can be while still acknowledging that sometimes there are limitations to what they can do.